Due to the impact of COVID-19 we're changing how the course is delivered

 You will situate your reading in appropriate contexts, but also learn to think about what science fiction reveals about perceptions of technology, apocalyptic fears, the changing face of the future, and the relationship between literature and science.

-In the 2014 Research Excellence Framework (REF), we ranked 10th out of 89 in the UK for 4* (world-leading) and 3* (internationally excellent) research.
+In the last national research ranking exercise in 2014, we ranked 10th out of 89 English Departments in the UK for 4-star (world-leading, the top ranking) and 3-star (internationally excellent, the second ranking) research.

 Strong postgraduate community

 With over 150 taught and research students from all over the world, you will be part of a genuine international community.
 You will be able to participate in our lively research culture through attending regular seminars and lectures by guest speakers as well as our own staff and students.
-Recent conferences include ‘On Liberties’ at St Deiniol’s Library, and ‘Renaissance Old Worlds’ in collaboration with the British Library.
+Recent conferences include ‘On Liberties’ at Gladstone's Library, and ‘Renaissance Old Worlds’ in collaboration with the British Library.
 A legacy from former tutor Miriam Allott has allowed the department to host a vibrant series of international poetry readings, and with its Centre for New and International Writing and Literature and Science Hub, the Department of English continues to attract a range of outstanding, international speakers.
-For the next five years, the Department is also conducting a European Research Council funded project TIDE, which aims to investigate how mobility in the great age of travel and discovery shaped English perceptions of human identity based on cultural identification and difference.